List of Lucifer characters: Father Kinley / Dromos

-Portrayed by Graham McTavish in Season 4.
-Father Kinley encounters Chloe after she discovers Lucifer is truly the devil and works with her to bring Lucifer back to Hell.
+Portrayed by Graham McTavish in Season 4, Father Kinley encounters Chloe after she discovers Lucifer is truly the devil and works with her to bring Lucifer back to Hell.
 He believes the prophecy that when the Devil walks the Earth and finds his first love, evil shall be released.

 Kinley is killed by Eve and subsequently possessed by the demon Dromos who wants to bring Lucifer back to hell.
 When Lucifer turns down his request, he kidnaps Linda and Amenadiel's son Charlie to raise him to replace Lucifer on hell's throne, since only an angel can rule there.

 Lee "Mr. Said Out Bitch" Garner

-Portrayed by Jeremiah Birkett.
-A thief who has been foiled by Lucifer on several occasions.
+Portrayed by Jeremiah Birkett, Lee is a thief who has been foiled by Lucifer on several occasions.
 In season five, it is revealed that Lee was murdered and went to Hell.
 Lucifer, back in Hell, visits him in his Hell loop and decides to solve who murdered him when he found out the crime happened in Los Angeles.
 Lucifer fails to break Lee's loop and eventually departs Hell to return to Earth.
-In the series finale, Lucifer returns to Heaven to resurrect Chloe and is greeted by Lee who explains that after Lucifer's departure, he finally faced his guilt and became the first human soul to escape from Hell on its own.
+In the season finale, Lucifer returns to Heaven to resurrect Chloe and is greeted by Lee who explains that after Lucifer's departure, he finally faced his guilt and became the first human soul to escape from Hell on its own.
 Lee helps the weakened Lucifer reach Chloe as thanks.

 Anders Brodie

-Portrayed by Stephen Schneider.
-Elon Musk-like entrepreneur.
+Portrayed by Stephen Schneider, Anders Brodie is Elon Musk-like entrepreneur.